H981-H/HongKong/README.md

-In recent years,the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hope to take photos of buildings with historical value/significance and upload them to this website.</p></b
+In recent years,the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hope to take photos of historical value/significance buildings and upload them to this website.</p></b
 </body2>